iotrac/mqtt-lua/README.md

     end

 There are also a number of Lua MQTT client examples in the _example/_ directory.
-They can be run from the _lua/_ parent directory, as follow ...
+They can be run from the parent directory, as follow ...

-    cd mqtt_client/paho
+    cd mqtt_client
     example/example_00.lua